5 Surprising Costs That Can Impact Your IT Budget

 Research reveals that IT spending is a continues priority for businesses.
 Gartner predicts that IT spending will hit $3.7 trillion this year, a 6.2 percent increase from 2017.
 As IT spending increases, companies are looking to get their tech budgets in line.

 IT budgeting is obviously important, it provides direction and a holistic view of a company’s IT needs and funding requirements.
 Enterprises spend a lot of time preparing their IT budget.
 They have to ensure it reflects the company’s overall IT strategy, identify crucial IT initiatives, lay out strategic priorities for the year ahead, and allocate funding.
 A lack of proper budgeting can lead to significant unnecessary overheads, which IT departments try to avoid.

-In a recent article, Gayle Heskiel, Net@Work’s VP of Professional Services, points out these five surprising costs that companies may have overlooked, but have the potential to affect an organization’s IT budget:
+In a recent article, Gayle Heskiel, Net at Work’s VP of Professional Services, points out these five surprising costs that companies may have overlooked, but have the potential to affect an organization’s IT budget:

 - Supreme Court Decision on Online Sales Tax